Not Your Usual Staycation: The Call Of Nature In Kranji

-If it weren’t for the Singapore national flags around the resort, I’d be fooled into thinking that Gallop Kranji Farm Resort was in a kampung in Malaysia.
-This pet-friendly resort (yes, they even allow big dogs too!) has 35 villas and a host of farm-based activities to keep everyone in the family entertained.
+If it weren’t for the Singapore national flags around the resort, I’d be fooled into thinking that Kranji Sanctuary Resort was in a kampung in Malaysia.
+This pet-friendly resort (yes, they even allow big dogs too!) has a whopping 35 villas for you to relax and reconnect with nature.

-Kids will like the pony rides, koi feeding, prawning, goat milking and farm tours at the resort, while you get to chill and enjoy the laid-back atmosphere.
+Kids can enjoy 24-hour prawning at the resort, while you get to chill and enjoy the laid-back atmosphere.

-Accommodation options start from the Standard or Superior Villa, all the way up to the Executive Villa and Family Suite.
-The Executive Villa comes with a jacuzzi and steam room (closed temporarily, check with the resort) for you to get rid of those year-end Japan onsen trip withdrawal symptoms, while the Family Suite is a spacious home with four Queen beds, a kitchen and even a BBQ Pit to host a party away from the city.
+Accommodation options start from the Standard or Superior Room, all the way up to the Executive Room and Family Room.
+The Executive Room comes with a jacuzzi and steam room for you to get rid of those year-end Japan onsen trip withdrawal symptoms, while the Family Room is a spacious home with two Queen beds and even a BBQ Pit to host a party away from the city.

 Reviews are really mixed – I recommend you stay for a night first and see how it goes.
-Call Gallop Kranji Farm Resort at 6898 9228 for room availability and prices.
+Call Kranji Sanctuary Resort at 6898 9228 for room availability and prices.
 The online booking system is more of an enquiry form, so you’ll have better luck calling them directly.

 WHAT TO DO

 Unless you own a car, going farm hopping in Kranji can be a challenge.
-Thankfully, the Kranji Countryside Association has a private bus shuttle service that starts and ends at Kranji MRT.
-It only costs S$3 for the whole day and takes you to all the places we’ve listed below.
+Thankfully, WTS Travel runs a private bus shuttle service that starts and ends at Kranji MRT.
+The Kranji Farms Shuttle only costs $5 for the whole day and takes you to all the places we’ve listed below.